SHartman/academic-cv/content/post/Making-a-website-in-R/index.md

 summary: "If you want to make a website that also shows off your R data science skills, you could do worse than writing it with R Markdown and Blogdown."
 tags:
 - Academic
-title: Making a website using RStudio and open source web tools.
+title: Making a website using RStudio and open source web tools
 ---

 ## R Markdown, Blogdown, Netlify and rolling your own CV website